kae76/stealing-kiwiminds-mind/real_title_here_soon.md

 // If you're happy to use the UI, then at this point visit dev.example.com and install, otherwise the following will install site in one line operation \o/
 // [installation profile] can be any of the drupal default profiles, like standard or minimal, or something like openatrium depending on what you downloaded in step 2.
 `drush site-install [installation profile] --db-url=mysql://db_user:db_password@localhost/db_name`
-// There are other flags that can be used such as the follwing.
+// There are other flags that can be used such as the following.
 They are all optional.
 ```
 --account-name=your_admin_login_name
 --account-pass=your_admin_login_password